Transmission Hydraulic Flow

 Governor pressure increases with vehicle speed.
 Older transmissions had mechanical governors that consisted of springs, centrifugal weights, and a spool valve to control this pressure.
-Governor pressure causes a transmission to upshift and throttle pressure causes it to downshift.
-Governor pressure works on one end of the valve and throttle pressure aided by a spring works on the other.
+Electronic transmissions use the vehicle speed sensor signal for vehicle speed.
+Governor pressure causes a transmission to upshift, and throttle pressure causes it to downshift.
+Governor pressure works on one end of the valve, and a spring assisted by throttle pressure works on the other.

-When a vehicle first accelerates from a stop, throttle pressure is higher than governor pressure, so the vehicle stays in first gear.
-As vehicle speed increases, the governor pressure (affected by vehicle speed) increases until it overcomes throttle pressure and causes an upshift.
+When a vehicle first accelerates from a stop, throttle pressure is higher than governor pressure, so it stays in first gear.
+As speed increases, the governor pressure (affected by vehicle speed) increases until it overcomes throttle pressure, moves the shift valve, and causes an upshift.